HOME / EVENTS / ARTIST TALKS / MATT RICH

 -

 The lectures will be in person at the Athenaeum Music & Arts Library.
 There are no physical tickets for these events.
 Your name will be on an attendee list at the front door.
-Doors open at 6:00 p.m.
+Doors open at 6 p.m. for a reception, followed by a talk at 6:30 p.m.
 Seating is first-come; first-served.
 Priority seating will be given to Donor level members and above.

 These events will be presented in compliance with State of California and County of San Diego health regulations as applicable at the time of each concert.